 OpenSanctions is an international database of persons and companies of political, criminal, or economic interest.

-The project combines the most relevant sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
-The data and the code used to make it are distributed for free.
+The project combines the sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
+The code and methodology used to make it are distributed for free.

 This makes it easy to:

 Collecting persons of interest data is a labour intensive process: data users need to scrape data from dozens of sources, then parse partial and sometimes incorrect information about nationalities, birth dates and identifiers.
 De-duplicating common entries across many data sources poses another time-consuming challenge.